 Language and literacy skills refer to a child’s ability to communicate and connect with others through listening, speaking, reading and writing.

 We start each class time with a simple "hook" questions, which all children are given a chance to respond to.
+Similar to sharing.
 They also learn to listen to each other and raise hands, not interrupt.
-As children become older, we teach them to improve their speaking - phrases or short sentences in a toddler group to longer related sentences with interesting details.
+As children become older, we teach them to improve their speaking - from phrases or short sentences in a toddler group to longer related sentences with interesting details in preschool.

 The director Irina Faulise is a native Russian speaker, who is also a licensed ESL K-12 teacher with 5+ years of experience teaching ESL / ELL to elementary students.
 She is herself a life-long ESL learner who understands very well the stages that ESL students go through.

 Learning a second language is a complex social and cognitive process.
-It includes phases from pre-production when children observe and respond but only with gestures or with 1-2 words.
-Over time, children progress into speech emergence by staring to speaking in phrases or short sentences.
+It includes phases from pre-production when children observe and respond but only with gestures, nods or with 1-2 words.
+Over time, children progress into speech emergence by starting to speak in phrases or short sentences.
 Ultimately they gain fluency in the second language comprehension and communication.

 For adults 2nd language learning takes 2-3 years to become proficient in social language, but for children it is a much shorter process, because small children's vocabulary is much smaller than adults'.

 Our curriculum includes Russian Language study.
-Our curriculum in Russian is has been developed by us at Sunflower, and is based on Mother Goose curriculum.
+Our curriculum in Russian is has been developed by us at Sunflower, and is based on the ELM (Early Learning Matters) curriculum.
 It includes lots of literature rich materials in Russian.
 Most of our staff have actual teaching degrees from the former USSR.